YashAgarwal-31/RouteMatrix-AI-Travel-Itinerary-Planner/README.md

 - Gemini requests have bounded timeouts and retries for transient provider failures.
 - Generated prices and travel information are explicitly labeled as estimates/planning guidance.

-## ☁️ Deployment

-See [`DEPLOYMENT.md`](./DEPLOYMENT.md) for Streamlit Community Cloud setup, secrets configuration, persistence limitations, and the live smoke-test checklist.

-The included SQLite persistence is appropriate for local development, portfolio demos, and a single app instance with persistent storage.
-For a larger public SaaS, move authentication/persistence to a managed database and identity layer, add observability/rate limits, external live-data providers where licensed, and perform load testing.

-## 📌 Portfolio Scope

-RouteMatrix is designed to demonstrate practical AI engineering rather than just an API call.
-The repository includes structured LLM output, iterative AI refinement, versioned state, input validation, secret handling, authentication, persistence, expense management, exports, tests, CI, and deployment-aware system design.

----

-Built as a full AI travel-planning workspace with Python, Streamlit, Google Gemini, Pydantic, SQLite, and production-oriented engineering practices.